 - White Blood Cells (leukocytes): These cells play an important role in the immune system and lymphatic system by defending the body against infection.
 These cells locate, destroy, and remove pathogens and foreign matter from the body.
 There are several different types of white blood cells, each with different functions.
 Examples include lymphocytes, monocytes, neutrophils, basophils, and eosinophils.

 - Platelets (thrombocytes): These cell components are formed from pieces of cells found in bone marrow called megakaryocytes.
 Fragments of the megakaryocytes circulate through the blood stream and play a major role in clotting.
 When platelets encounter an injured blood vessel, they clump together to block the opening in the vessel.

-Blood Cell ProductionBlood cells are produced by bone marrow.
+Blood Cell ProductionBlood cells are produced by bone marrow within bone.
 Bone marrow stem cells develop into red blood cells, white blood cells, and platelets.
 Certain white blood cells mature in the lymph nodes, spleen, and thymus gland.
 Matured blood cells have varying life spans.
 Red blood cells circulate for about 4 months, platelets for about 9 days, and white blood cells range from about a few hours to several days.
 Blood cell production is often regulated by body structures such as the lymph nodes, spleen, liver, and kidneys.
 When oxygen in tissues is low, the body responds by stimulating bone marrow to produce more red blood cells.
 When the body is infected, more white blood cells are produced.